sadumkudi/learning/Python.md

 - list1 == list2 (two different list with same values)
 - list2 is list3 ( list2 and list3 refer to same object)
 - concatenation(+) always produces a new list
+- numeric 0 is False, empty sequence "", [], is False - everything else is True